 VII.
 Methods of Instruction

 Course may be taught as face-to-face, media-based, hybrid or online course.

 X. Methods of Evaluating Student Progress

 B. All assignments must be completed

-D. Students are encouraged to use the Academic Assistance Center and tutorial services to facilitate skill development and use support services, e.g. Learning Lab, audio-visual
+D. Students are encouraged to use the Learning Center and tutorial services to facilitate skill development and use support services, e.g. Learning Lab, audio-visual

 If you have a documented learning, psychological, or physical disability you may be entitled to reasonable academic accommodations or services.
 To request accommodations or services, contact the Access and Disability Resource Center at the Des Plaines or Skokie campus.
 All students are expected to fulfill essential course requirements.
 The College will not waive any essential skill or requirement of a course or degree program.